 Follow-up appointments: $175 See below for details on additional costs.

 Short visits for acute issues: $45 – $75 depending on complexity.
 (Acute means issues like coughs, colds, flus, etc. and these appointment prices are for established patients only.)

-Skype, phone, and email consult rates are priced the same as above.
+Skype and phone consult rates are priced the same as above.

 Are there financial investments beyond the cost of an office visit?
 Yes.
 Dr. Enos prescribes remedies and supplements at most visits.
-These will be your greatest monetary investment, and the amount invested at each appointment varies depending on several factors (including, but not limited to, your current health, your diet and lifestyle, how aggressive you wish to be with treatment, and your finances).
-Expect to spend anywhere between $30 and $150 on supplements and remedies at most appointments.
+She will also often order specialty lab tests (GI health testing, toxin testing, etc.) These will be your greatest monetary investment, and the amount invested at each appointment varies depending on several factors (including, but not limited to, your current health, your diet and lifestyle, how aggressive you wish to be with treatment, and your finances).
+Expect to spend anywhere between $75 and $225 on supplements and remedies at most appointments.

 Supplements can be purchased directly though Healing Roots Natural Medicine, at local health food stores, or online, whichever you prefer.
 Since she wants you to have top quality supplements (as these greatly affect health and treatment success), Dr. Enos carries high quality brands in her office.
 Remedies, which act on a different, deeper level, are either available in the office or shipped directly to patients because they are not usually available in health foods stores or easily ordered online.
 You can learn more about the difference between remedies and supplements by reading about the tools and approaches employed by Healing Roots Natural Medicine.